Holiday Meals: Carb Counting Guide

 Green beans, mushrooms and onions are all great healthy options to fill up on without stacking up on a plate full of carbs.

 Need a bread fix?
-Try these dinner rolls which use a popular keto dough involving cream cheese, mozzarella, almond flour and coconut flour.
-Mind the fat content and how it might affect your blood sugar!
+Try these dinner rolls which use a popular very low carb dough involving cream cheese, mozzarella, almond flour, and coconut flour.
+Be mindful of the fat content and how it might affect your blood sugar.
 You can read more about the relationship between fat and blood sugars below.